nuspell/nuspell/README.md

 qtcreator clang-format gdb vim cppcheck doxygen plantuml
 ```

-# Compiling on GNU/Linux and Unixes
+# Building on GNU/Linux and Unixes

 We first need to download the dependencies.
 Some may already be preinstalled.